Linuxfabrik/monitoring-plugins/check-plugins/systemd-unit/README.md

 ## States

+* OK if all checked states match the expected values.
-* WARN if result does not match parameter values.
+* WARN (default) if any checked state does not match the expected value.
-* CRIT only if configured as such.
+* CRIT if `--severity=crit` is set and any checked state does not match.

 ## Perfdata / Metrics